lokeshchava/DATA604_Big_Data/README.md

 ## 6 ‘V’s of Big Data
 The 6 V's in big data describes the characterstics of it.
 They are:

-- Volume: The sheer amount of data generated.
-Example: YouTube processes over 500 hours of video per minute.
+- Volume: The quantity of data produced or required for processing.
+In one minute, YouTube processes more than 500 hours of video.
-- Velocity: The speed at which data is generated and must be processed.
-Example: High-frequency stock trading data.
+- Velocity: The rate at which data must be processed after it has been generated.
+Data from high-frequency stock trading.
-- Variety: The diversity of data types and sources.
-Example: Combining text, images, and sensor data in autonomous vehicles.
+- Variety: The range of data sources and data types.
+Using text, visuals, and sensor data together in autonomous cars.
-- Veracity: The trustworthiness and quality of data.
-Example: Detecting fake news in social media streams.
+- Veracity: The reliability and accuracy of the data.
+Detecting fake news in social media streams.
-- Value: Extracting meaningful insights and value from data.
-Example: Personalized product recommendations in e-commerce.
+- Value: Getting valuable information and insights from data.
+An example would be customized product recommendations in online shopping.
-- Visibility: The ability to access and analyze data in real-time.
-Example: Monitoring network traffic for cybersecurity.
+- Visibility: The capacity to gain real-time access to and analysis of data.
+An illustration would be cybersecurity network traffic monitoring.

 ## Phases of Big Data analysis